lohedges/trackr/README.md

 * Loop unrolling generally slows the code (slightly), i.e. the optimum unroll factor is 1.
 However, manually unrolling the inner-most multiplication loop does produce a big performance gain.
-* Additional performance gain seem to come from type conversion and performing the matrix operations on a per-row basis.
+* Additional performance gains seem to come from type conversion and performing the matrix operations on a per-row basis.
 Reinterpreting as `float2 *` has a marginal benefit over `float *`.
 (Or performing no conversion and just operating on the original tensors row-by row.)